Jan89/openhab2/addons/binding/org.openhab.binding.knx/README.md

 2. use a *generic* Thing to represent a physical actor on the bus.
 In this case, a number of Channels like *switch*, *dimmer*,... can be used to group together one or more Group Addresses that make up the functionality of the given Channel

+The KNX binding also sports an autodiscovery feature.
+The discovery feature will scan the KNX bus for Individual Addresses it sees flying by, and will create a *generic* Thing for each actor it sees.
+However, because of the dynamic nature of channels (see below), no channels will be added to this Thing.
+There is experimental code in the binding to read-out the configuration tables of the actor over the bus.
+Beware, this is not the same as parsing the knxproj file mentioned here above.

 ## Binding Configuration

 The binding itself does not require any special configuration.